 - Slow cash cycles: Delayed invoicing and reactive collections extend your Days Sales Outstanding (DSO).

-- Audit risk: Spreadsheet-based revenue recognition lacks the traceability auditors require.
+- Audit risk: Manual, disconnected revenue recognition processes make it harder to provide the traceability auditors require.

 - Scaling bottlenecks: Without automation, finance headcount grows faster than revenue.